skounouho/UQ-ROM/README.md

 4. Create a symbolic links to your installation of eigen in your `src` folder.
 Ensure the link is callde `eigen`.
 5. Build as usual.

-If you have previously installed the package, run uninstall.
+If you have previously installed the package, run `Uninstall.sh`.

 Eigen may check the C++ standard used by CMake.
 To avoid errors, change the minimum CXX_STANDARD in `lammps/cmake/CMakeLists.txt` from 11 to 17.